Negative Space (Why It's Such a Big Deal!)

 Spring Renewal, oil on panel, artist Lisa Larrabee

 People have often commented on the "pink flowers in the hair."
 This is an example of the figure-ground relationship playing tricks in your mind.
-Without the figure, the light pink daubs of paint read as the sky shows in between the gaps in the tree's foliage.
+Without the figure, the light pink daubs of paint read as the sky showing between the gaps in the tree's foliage.
 They are negative shapes that are part of the background.
 However, if you focus on the figure, the painted daubs connect with the subject and become interpreted as flowers in the hair.

 Art Challenge